MJohnson459/Presentations/Rust/rust.md

 Note:
 - Used as a return when the function might not produce a valid value
 - Completely removes the need for `Null` type
+- Option is generic "templated" on the Some(T) type